Aiven-Open/klaw-docs/docs/HowTo/subscriptions/Request-a-subscription.md

 # Request a new Subscription

-The process for requesting a new subscription to be created in Kafka is straightforward and efficient.
+The process for requesting a new subscription to be created in Apache Kafka is straightforward and efficient.
 The team that owns the relevant topic is responsible for approving or declining subscription requests.